VarnitS2/Budget-CLI/README.md

 # Budget Manager

-A simple command line script to manage my money.
+A simple command line script to manage OUR money.